Cultivation theory: LGBTQIA+

-Men and Women
+Men and women

 In their 2022 study, Scharrer and Warren examined the endorsement of traditionally masculine values in regard to gender norms among combined viewers of streaming services such as Netflix, video games, and YouTube.
-Traditionally masculine traits in this study included "emotional detachment, dominance, toughness, and/or avoidance of femininity among boys and girls in the sample" (Scharrer & Warren, 2022).
+Traditional masculine traits in this study included "emotional detachment, dominance, toughness, and/or avoidance of femininity among boys and girls in the sample" (Scharrer & Warren, 2022).
 Results showed that participants in the heavy viewer category indicated higher scores of endorsement of traditionally masculine traits for men compared to light viewers.

 Beverly Roskos-Ewoldsen, John Davies, and David Roskos-Ewoldsen (2004) posit that perceptions of women are integrated in a rather stereotypical fashion, compared to portrayals of men, on television.
 They state that, "men are characters in TV shows at about a 2 to 1 ratio to women."
 Viewers who consume more television usually also have more traditional views of women.
 Research has also shown that women are more likely to be portrayed as victims on television than men.

 Alexander Sink and Dana Mastro (2017) studied women and gender depictions on American prime-time television.
 Although women are often perceived to be better represented on television in recent years, these researchers claim that this is not necessarily the case.
 They claim women are proportionally underrepresented on prime time television, making up 39% of characters even though women make up 50.9% of the population in the US.
 Men were also portrayed as more dominant than women, and although men were more often objectified, women were consistently portrayed as hyper-feminized and hyper-sexualized.
 Fewer older women appeared during prime time, compared to men, and were often shown to be less competent than older male characters.

 Sexual attitudes

+Cultivation theory has been utilized when conducting research on sexual attitudes regarding women.
+Sex-role stereotypes can be traced to the independent contribution of TV viewing, just as sex, age, class, and education contribute.
+Rita Seabrook found that there was a positive relationship of viewing reality TV, pornography, and sports programming and an acceptance of objectifying women and a higher tolerance for sexual aggression.

-A study by Bradley J. Bond and Kristin L. Drogos (2014) examined the relationship between exposure to the television program Jersey Shore and sexual attitudes and behaviour in college-aged adults.
+A study by Bradley J. Bond and Kristin L. Drogos (2014) examined the relationship between exposure to the television program Jersey Shore and sexual attitudes and behavior in college-aged adults.
 They found a positive relationship between time spent watching Jersey Shore and increased sexual permissiveness.
 This effect was found to be stronger in the younger participants than in older ones and held true even when the researchers controlled for other influences on participants' sexual attitudes, such as religious beliefs and parents' attitudes.
-This higher level of sexually permissive attitudes and behaviour was not a result of higher overall exposure to television, but specifically to greater exposure to Jersey Shore, a highly sexualized program.
+This higher level of sexually permissive attitudes and behavior was not a result of higher overall exposure to television, but specifically to greater exposure to Jersey Shore, a highly sexualized program.